Fragtality/Fenix2GSX/README.md

 - **keepGpuUntilDisconnected**: Keep the GPU in Place when Ground-Equipment is cleared and External Power is still on.
 - **disablePaxDoorSync**: Disable the permanent Door-Synchronization for Pax Doors (does not influence Settings like Doors-on-Final)
 - **disableCargoDoorSync**: Disable the permanent Door-Synchronization for Cargo Doors (does not influence Settings like Doors-on-Final)
-- **skipCef**: Troubleshoot Option - skips calls to the EFB which need the Chromium Embedded Framework.
-- **setCefRootPath**: Workaround Option - some Systems need that set to *true* to avoid Fenix2GSX Crashes.
 - **ignoreMenuChecks**: Troubleshoot Option - by-pass Checks which evaluate the GSX Menu Title or Content.
 - **restartCouatlOnArrival**: GSX Workaround - the Couatl Binary is forcefully killed on Arrival when GS is below 30-ish.
 - **fuelRoundUp100**: Round Up Fuel to nearest 100 - e.g. 4154kg planned will become 4200kg or 16286lbs will become 16300lbs.